-Parameter Existing condition Envisaged impact assessment Mitigation measures of sample population Socio-Cultural Aspects Schedule Tribe population consists about 19% of all sample population with core zone having 52%.
-There are no major ancient cultural heritage sites.
-ST people perform traditional rites & festivals in the villages.
-No cultural heritage sites are likely to be affected within the core zone.
-No places of cultural sensitivity have been identified which can be adversely impacted.
-Boosting of traditional cultural programmes & customary festivals Cultural heritage of the people to be sponsored for communal harmony and bringing marginalised people within the main community fold.
-Health , Water & Sanitation: Health care Facilities Access to PHC/ hospital / subcentre within an average distance of 10 km.
-Although child immunization & care of pregnant / lactating women taken under ICDS greater emphasis on RCH facility needed Quality of health care facility is not adequate.
-The ACL. will have its own health care facility for the own staff, but not for common people.
-Potential threat of spread of HIV/AIDS need to be explored.
-No qualitative change in plant and animal products that are produced as food is envisaged.
-Mining activity will cause Health care facilities at subsidized cost for the local people may be set up.
-Regular & periodic health check- up for men, women, school children may be done as part of CSR plan Eye check-up camp for elderly people to be organized with cataract operation & after care facility.
-Virtual blood bank may be introduced.
-Compulsory blood identification to be conducted at school level.
+Parameter Existing condition Envisaged impact assessment Mitigation measures of sample population Socio-Cultural • Schedule Tribe population No cultural heritage sites are likely Boosting of traditional cultural programmes & Aspects consists about 19% of all sample to be affected within the core customary festivals population with core zone having zone.
+Cultural heritage of the people to be sponsored for 52%.
+No places of cultural sensitivity communal harmony and bringing marginalised • There are no major ancient have been identified which can be people within the main community fold. cultural heritage sites.
+ST people adversely impacted. perform traditional rites & festivals in the villages.
+Healtl n, Water & Sanitation: Health care Access to PHC/ hospital / Quality of health care facility is not Health care facilities at subsidized cost for the local Facilities subcentre within an average adequate.
+The ACL. will have its people may be set up. distance of 10 km. own health care facility for the 🖶 Regular & periodic health check- up for men, Although child immunization & own staff, but not for common women, school children may be done as part of CSR care of pregnant / lactating people. plan women taken under ICDS greater Potential threat of spread of lacktriangle Eye check-up camp for elderly people to be emphasis on RCH facility needed HIV/AIDS need to be explored. organized with cataract operation & after care No qualitative change in plant and facility. animal products that are produced Virtual blood bank may be introduced. as food is envisaged.
+Compulsory blood identification to be conducted at Mining activity will cause school level.

-Parameter Existing condition Envisaged impact assessment Mitigation measures environment pollution - this potential risk may be examined This will create a good relation with the community at large which will secure bondage of mutual trust.
+Parameter Existing condition Envisaged impact assessment Mitigation measures environment pollution - this , potential risk may be examined at large which will secure bondage of mutual trust.
 Sanitation Private individual toilet facility in most of the villages Open defecation is still practiced by the some.
 Good sanitation and hygienic habits to be developed.
-The sense of health and hygienic habit is lacking among the people. sanitation will be maintained in Mining Lease Area operation complex.
+The sense of health and hygienic habit is lacking among the sanitation will be maintained in Mining Lease Area operation complex.
 This will illustrate hygienic standard desired among people and will bring positive change Introduction of sanitation program in collaboration with govt. schemes.
 Special programme on education and awareness campaign targeting women & school children.
 NGOs to be engaged for proper implementation of the sanitation programmes/ and awareness campaign for good health.
-Regular Sanitation & health campaign to be organised Drinking Water Private handpump, bore well are the main source of drinking water.
+Regular Sanitation & health campaign to be Drinking Water Private handpump, bore well are the main source of drinking water.
 Bt TW / HP dry up in summer The people are unaware of the proper & hygienic storage of drinking water.
-Piped water supply is available in few places. decrease in water table post mining period.
-Water security issue may arise.
-Scientific knowledge of storing water at household & community level should be developed.
+Piped water supply is available in few places. decrease in water table post mining period. • Water security issue may arise. organised Scientific knowledge of storing water at household & community level should be developed.
 Low cost simple operational water filter can be introduced Water conservation technique at household level to be taught.
 Education for water conservation and awareness campaign to be introduced at community level